-\paragraph{Coverage} The dataset should cover as large a fraction of the Juliet test suite as possible.
-While previous work \cite{Lee2017LearningBinaryCode,Tian2020BVDetectorProgramSlice} focuses on subsets of the test suite to manage complexity, or uses static analysis rules to extract examples \cite{Li2018VulDeePeckerDeepLearning}, this work covers the largest possible fraction of the entire test suite that does not compromise the following two properties and is compatible with Linux environments. \paragraph{Context} While our goal is to provide examples on a function level, a single function can be vulnerable or not depending on the content of related functions or data.
-The dataset should provide appropriate context in terms of relevant functions for each example. \paragraph{No label leakage} Because of the very methodical construction of the test cases in Juliet, there are various ways in which label information can leak into examples.
+This section details the steps required to extract an assembly language dataset from the Juliet test suite that is suitable for processing by a machine learning model.
+The resulting dataset should fulfill the following requirements, which will serve as our design goals throughout the process: \begin{description} \item[Coverage] The dataset should cover as large a fraction of the Juliet test suite as possible.
+While previous work \cite{Lee2017LearningBinaryCode,Tian2020BVDetectorProgramSlice} focuses on subsets of the test suite to manage complexity, or uses static analysis rules to extract examples \cite{Li2018VulDeePeckerDeepLearning}, this work covers the largest possible fraction of the entire test suite that does not compromise the following two properties and is compatible with Linux environments. \item[Context] While our goal is to provide examples on a function level, a single function can be vulnerable or not depending on the content of related functions or data.
+The dataset should provide appropriate context in terms of relevant functions for each example. \item[No Label Leakage] Because of the very methodical construction of the test cases in Juliet, there are various ways in which label information can leak into examples.
 Symbols include label information in their names, \eg{}, when they end in \texttt{good} or \texttt{bad}.
 Context can also leak information, \eg{}, the presence of any context is enough to distinguish a primary good function from a primary bad function in certain flow variants.
-No label leakage should occur.
+Label leakage can lead to overestimation of a machine learning model's predictive performance during validation as the model exploits inadvertent correlations between examples and labels.
+Consequently, a model trained on a \enquote{leaky} dataset will exhibit worse performance in real-world applications, where these correlations do not exist.
+Hence, no label leakage should occur. \end{description}